prabalkaushik/Landingpage/README.md

 This project contains a simple landing page called **Busines** for Fabricom Metals.
 It is built with Node.js and Express to serve a static website with a contact form.
+The page now includes an about section and a product gallery with industrial equipment images (cables, bearings, electrical components).

 ## Getting Started